junxit/us-congress-bills-112/metadata.md

 - 2012-03-22 — Placed on the Union Calendar, Calendar No. 289.
 - 2012-03-22 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 112-420.
 - 2012-03-22 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 112-420.
+- 2012-04-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Hall objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-04-27 — Considered as unfinished business. (consideration: CR H2252)
+- 2012-04-27 — Considered under suspension of the rules. (consideration: CR H2222-2227)
+- 2012-04-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3834.
+- 2012-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-04-27 — Mr. Hall moved to suspend the rules and pass the bill, as amended.
+- 2012-04-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2223-2225)
+- 2012-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2223-2225)